TheBunnyMan123/no-bars/README.md

-Could not have been done without [https://github.com/MultiBana/NoExpEnchantingReimagined](this project)
+Could not have been done without [this project](https://github.com/MultiBana/NoExpEnchantingReimagined)